num-gssi/num-gssi.github.io/docs/venues.md

 # Venues

 All our seminars and activities are held in the Gran Sasso Science Institute buildings.
-These are the *Ex-ISEF building*, the *Ex-INPS building* and the *Rectorate building*.
+These are the *Aurora building*, the *Zenith building* and the *Polaris building*.

-## Ex-ISEF building
+## Aurora building (ex-ISEF)
 <br>
 <img src="/img/ex_isef.jpg" width="780">